Links on Android Authority may earn us a commission. Learn more.

 10 best rhythm games for Android

 Rhythm games have been around for a long time.
 Who can forget the days of Dance Dance Revolution?
 We saw a huge spike in popularity with games like Rock Band and Guitar Hero as well.
-Those games aren’t popular on console anymore, but the popular has translated well to mobile.
+Those games aren’t popular on consoles anymore, but the popularity has translated well to mobile.
 There are actually quite a few decent rhythm games out there and many of them make good use of the touchscreen and accelerometer.
 Here are the best rhythm games for Android!

 A Dance of Fire and Ice

 A Dance of Fire and Ice is a simple, but fun rhythm game.
 You play as a red and blue dot and you must tap to the beat to move them through any given level.
 The various shapes, twists, and turns in the level help dictate the pace.
 The graphics aren’t the most polished in the genre, but the music is pretty good and the one-handed mechanics make for a fun arcade experience.
 There are also boss levels, calibration settings, and some other stuff.
 Plus, it runs for $1.99 with no in-app purchases or ads.

 See also: The best kids games for Android

 Price: Free / Up to $4.99

 Arcaea is one of the newer rhythm games on the list.
 It has an anime style like most of the others on the list.
 This one also uses a more old-school step bridge like Guitar Hero rather than the newer tap-and-swipe mechanics of something like Cytus II.
 The game play is smooth and easy to pick up.
 You also get over 90 songs from 50 artists, three difficulty levels per track, and more music available as in-app purchases.
 Leaderboards and online friends round out the experience.
 Much of the content is free, but you need to purchase the additional tracks, again, as in-app purchases.

 See also: The best arcade games for Android